South East Aylesbury Link Road (SEALR)

 - Several surveys have been conducted.
 These surveys include ecological surveys (bats, Great Crested Newts), utility trial holes, and a groundwater investigation.

 - An online public consultation was be held from the 1 February 2021 to 26 February 2021.

 - An online Questions and Answers event was held on 15 February 2021.

 - The leader of the council approved a decision to note the results of the consultation, prepare and submit a planning application, proceed with detailed design, and begin negotiations for land.

 - Discussions with landowners will continue in the hopes of reaching negotiated settlements and complete purchase of land required.

 - The preliminary design and planning application will be amended to reflect public comments as far as reasonably possible.

-- The planning application will be submitted in spring 2021.
+- The planning application will be submitted in Summer 2021.

 Plans of the scheme